jnozzi/cocoadev.com/SiteContent/General/NSColorPanelHowTo.markdown

 ----

-If you're writing a color design app, you should consider making it a [[NSColorPanel]] plugin.
+If you're writing a color design app, you should consider making it a General/NSColorPanel plugin.

-Of course... all the design programs I've used on the Mac are Carbon and ignore the [[NSColorPanel]]... so what I would do would have a standalone app and have an optional color panel plugin that's automatically installed, and shares the same interface and functionality.
+Of course... all the design programs I've used on the Mac are Carbon and ignore the General/NSColorPanel... so what I would do would have a standalone app and have an optional color panel plugin that's automatically installed, and shares the same interface and functionality.

 Just a suggestion.